 The Greater Sydney Commission is leading metropolitan planning to make Greater Sydney more productive, sustainable and liveable.
 Greater Sydney is growing fast.
-The region will be home to about 1.6 million more people over the next 20 years.
+Population projections suggest that the region will be home to about 1.6 million more people over the next 20 years.

 The Commission was established by an Act of Parliament with specific roles and responsibilities for planning for Greater Sydney.
 We have a direct reporting line to the NSW Government.

 These replace the original Statement of Priorities the Commission had agreed with the Minister for Planning for the Commission’s inaugural period from January 2016 to October 2018.
-Those priorities were completed in early 2018.
+Those priorities were completed in early 2018, with the exception of those that are ongoing functions for the Commission.